 Cut 34 strands of chocolate brown yarn.

-Each strand should measure 8 inches before attaching.
+Each strand should measure approximately 8 inches long before attaching.

 Make 2 legs.